Daglish, Western Australia: Parks and amenities

 The largest park in Daglish is the Cliff Sadlier VC Memorial Park.
 It was originally a water compensation basin, controlled by the Metropolitan Water Supply, Sewerage and Drainage Board.
 Before Daglish's development, the area was a small wetland.
 Known unofficially by locals as "Daglish Park", it was neglected and littered with rubbish.
 The City of Subiaco received permission to turn it into a park in 1969.
 Grassing and planting of ornamental trees was mostly complete by the end of 1970, with paths, fitness equipment and a playground added over the following years.
 At first, it was known as Daglish Reserve, but in 1980, it was renamed to its present name, in honour of Clifford Sadlier, who was a Victoria Cross recipient and resident of Subiaco.
 To this day, the park is still a water compensation basin.
 The park floods during large rainfall events.
 Since 2020, the City of Subiaco has been working on turning a stormwater conveyance channel into a "living stream".
-The benefits of this are an improvement in water quality, better flood and erosion control, a better ecosystem, and better aestetics.
+The benefits of this are an improvement in water quality, better flood and erosion control, a better ecosystem, and better aesthetics.

 Other parks in Daglish are Charles Stokes Reserve, named after Sergeant Charles Stokes, who served in World War I, Daglish Park, Hickey Avenue Park and McCallum Park.
 At Hickey Avenue Park is Daglish Tennis Club.
 Formerly known as Hillcrest Tennis Club, it formed in 1930.
 With only three courts, it is the smallest tennis club in Perth.